kkoomen/qbr/README.md

 ![demo](demo.png)

 You can scan in all 6 sides of your rubik's cube.
 Order doesn't matter.
-When you are satisfied with the preview showing in the top left corner you press space bar.
+When you are satisfied with the preview showing in the top left corner you press the `space` bar.
-When you have scanned in all your 6 sides, you can press escape and the algorithm is shown below for example as follows:
+When you have scanned in all your 6 sides, you can press `escape` and the algorithm is shown below as follows (just an example output):

 ```
 $ ./qbr.py